Quickstart: Create an account in the Microsoft Purview governance portal

 - If you have access to multiple subscriptions, select the appropriate subscription.

-No Azure Policies preventing creation of Storage accounts or Event Hub namespaces.
-Microsoft Purview will deploy a managed Storage account and optional Event Hubs namespace when it is created.
+No Azure Policies preventing the creation or update of Storage accounts.
+Microsoft Purview will deploy a managed Storage account when it is created.
 If a blocking policy exists and needs to remain in place, please follow our Microsoft Purview exception tag guide and follow the steps to create an exception for Microsoft Purview accounts.

 Sign in to Azure

 Sign in to the Azure portal with your Azure account.

 Create an account

 If you have any Azure Policies preventing creation of Storage accounts or Event Hub namespaces, or preventing updates to Storage accounts first follow the Microsoft Purview exception tag guide to create an exception for Microsoft Purview accounts.
 Otherwise you will not be able to deploy Microsoft Purview.

 Search for Microsoft Purview in the Azure portal.